-Military/Status of Forces Agreement (SOFA) Travelers: While active-duty U.S. military personnel may enter Croatia under the (SOFA) with proper Department of Defense (DOD) identification and travel orders, all SOFA family members, civilian employees, and contractors must have valid passports.
+Military/Status of Forces Agreement (SOFA) Travelers: While active-duty U.S. military personnel may enter Croatia under the SOFA with proper Department of Defense (DOD) identification and travel orders, all SOFA family members, civilian employees, and contractors must have valid passports.
 Active-duty military personnel should obtain a tourist passport before leaving the United States to accommodate off-duty travel.
-DOD travelers should consult the DOD Foreign Clearance Guide, DOD 4500.54, before leaving the United States.
+DOD travelers should consult with their unit for clearance before leaving the United States

-Crime: While violent crime is rare, isolated attacks targeting specific persons or property may occur and be racially-motivated or prompted by lingering ethnic tensions from Croatia's war for independence.
+Crime: Violent crime is rare but isolated attacks targeting specific persons or property can occur and may be racially motivated or prompted by lingering ethnic tensions from Croatia's war for independence.

 U.S. business entities are encouraged to read the most recent Overseas Security Advisory Council (OSAC) Annual Crime and Safety Report for Croatia.

-Domestic Violence: U.S. citizen victims of domestic violence may contact the U.S. Embassy for assistance.
+Domestic Violence: U.S. citizen victims of domestic violence may contact the U.S. Embassy in Croatia for assistance.
 You can find additional local resources for victims of domestic violence on the U.S. Embassy’s website.

 Real estate: U.S. citizens should exercise due diligence when considering purchasing real estate in Croatia.
-U.S. citizens should consult with an attorney before undertaking a real estate purchase, and should be careful to fully understand the implications of all parts of a real estate contract.
-Working with a translator can help ensure that your rights are protected.
-There is little the U.S. Embassy can do to assist U.S. citizens who enter into private land or business disputes; you must be prepared to take your case to the local courts.
+Consult with an attorney before undertaking a real estate purchase and be careful to fully understand the implications of all parts of a real estate contract.
+Working with a translator can help ensure your rights are protected.
+The U.S. Embassy cannot assist U.S. citizens with legal disputes.
+Be prepared to take your case to the local courts.
 Please review the U.S. Embassy’s website for additional information on buying real estate in Croatia.

-Travelers checks are less accepted and exchanged at an unfavorable rate.
-ATMs are common, and credit cards are accepted.
+Travelers checks, or personal checks are no longer accepted in Croatia.
+ATMs are common, and credit cards are generally accepted.
 Facilities are available for wiring or transferring money.

-Climbing and Hiking: If you intend to hike or climb in the Croatian mountains, seek local guides’ expert advice.
-For emergencies call 112 and the Croatian Mountain Rescue Service.
+Climbing and Hiking: If you intend to hike or climb in the mountains, seek local guides’ expert advice.
+For emergencies, call 112.
 Rock climbers in Paklenica National Park should consult a local guide or contact Paklenica National Park prior to their visit.

 Faith-Based Travelers: See our following webpages for details:

-LGBTI Travelers: There are no legal restrictions regarding same-sex sexual relations or the organization of LGBTI events in Croatia.
-Although lesbian, gay, bisexual, transgender, and intersex (LGBTI) individuals are afforded full rights in Croatia, same-sex couples may face legal challenges in the areas of adoption and next-of-kin determinations.
+LGBTQI+ Travelers: There are no legal restrictions regarding same-sex sexual relations or the organization of LGBTQI+ events in Croatia.
+Although LGBTQI+ individuals are afforded full rights in Croatia, same-sex couples may face legal challenges in the areas of adoption and next-of-kin determinations.
 In 2014, Croatia enacted the Law on Life Partnership of Same Sex Couples allowing for formal registration of same sex unions.
-The LGBTI community is protected by anti-discrimination laws, and there are no legal or governmental impediments to the organization of LGBTI events.
-However, there have been incidents related to hate towards LGBTI groups, notably during annual pride events, both in Zagreb and Split.
-Individual cases of attacks on members of the LGBTI community have also been recorded.
+The LGBTQI+ community is protected by anti-discrimination laws, and there are no legal or governmental impediments to the organization of LGBTQI+ events.
+However, there have been incidents against LGBTQI+ groups, notably during annual pride events, both in Zagreb and Split.
+Individual cases of attacks on members of the LGBTQI+ community have also been reported.

-Travelers Who Require Accessibility Assistance.
+Travelers With Disabilities or Who May Require Accessibility.
 Accessibility and accommodation in Croatia are different from those in the United States.
-Croatian law mandates access to transportation, communication, and public buildings for persons with disabilities; however, there is a marked difference in new construction compared to old construction, where access can still be limited.
-Croatia’s geography is hilly and often steep, particularly along the coast, and presents challenges to some persons with disabilities.
+Croatian law prohibits discrimination against persons with disabilities.
+It also mandates access to transportation, communication, and public buildings for persons with disabilities; however, there is a marked difference in new construction compared to old construction, where access can still be limited.
+Croatia’s geography is hilly and often steep, particularly along the coast, and it presents challenges to some persons with disabilities.
 Access to public transportation may not always be available.
 Outside urban areas, accessibility worsens significantly.

 Women Travelers: See our travel tips for Women Travelers.

-Adequate medical care is readily available in Croatia, but the condition of hospital facilities may not be comparable to U.S. standards.
+Adequate medical care is readily available in Croatia, but facilities may not be comparable to U.S. standards.
 Travelers to Croatia may obtain a list of English-speaking physicians on the U.S. Embassy’s website.
-You may require a prescription to get some medications that you can purchase over-the-counter in the United States.
+We do not endorse or recommend any specific medical provider or clinic.
+You may need a prescription to get some medications that you can purchase over the counter in the United States.

 We strongly recommend supplemental insurance to cover medical evacuation.